 37. Make a cheap car wash solution with everyday ingredients

 Mix a spoonful of baking soda and a spoonful of liquid detergent in water for an efficient and inexpensive car wash liquid.

 38. Clean your air vents

 A lot of dust can accumulate in your air vents.
 To prevent them from blocking, just use a toothbrush and a can of compressed air to remove all the gunk.

 You don’t have any cup holders but you do have a very hot liquid you need to put down?
-Use an old shoe as a cup holder.
+Use a shoe as a cup holder.
 Here’s proof you don’t need to have a college or university education to be smart!